Easter Eggs Naturally Dyed with Onion Skins

 nylon stalking cut into 10 inch pieces

-Meanwhile stick a couple of leaves on each egg with a drop of water then wrap it gently in the stalking and tie it at each end.
+1. Stick a couple of leaves or flowers on each egg with a drop of water then wrap it gently in the stalking and tie it at each end.

-3. Transfer each egg to a plate and cut the stalking with a pair of scissors .
+4. Transfer each egg to a plate and cut the stalking with a pair of scissors .
 Discard the herbs and pat them dry with a paper towel.
-For extra shine you may rub them with a little oil.
+For extra shine you may rub them with a little olive or coconut oil.